lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ```
 If this sounds familiar, perhaps like me you've still decided for using a method similar to the above, because the advantages of coding against types guaranteed-to-be-valid far outweights the inconvenince of creating these type/module combinations.

 Perhaps like me you've also been thinking that there must be a way to streamline this.
+If so, feel free to ignore the ridiculous backstory below and [jump straight to the topic of the post](#enter-fsharp-validationblocks).

+### Enter RealText

 Six months ago I set to do just that, and I created a library to declare such types in as little lines of code as possible.
 I narrowed the scope of it to text (string) types because I figured that narrowing the scope would increase my chances of reducing boilerplate code.
 I created it, I've used it, I thought it was great, I thought one day I'd share it with the world, and I even gave it a name: **RealText**.
 The excitement was palpable... and also short lived.

+### Exit RealText

 With the infinite wisdom that comes with hindsight, I realized my library was mostly pointless.
 While reducing the boilerplate, it still required some, which I kind of had to re-learn every time I had to create new types.
 The fact that it only supported text types meant I now had two paradigms, one for text, and one for non-text types.
 It also was a pain in the (‿ꜟ‿) to maintain, something that's a huge no-no for me.
 So without a second thought, I stashed the whole idea in the increasingly crowded metaphorical closet of deadend projects.

+### When a first you don't succeed, go make babies

+A few months later, after we had our second baby and during my paternity leave, I decided to re-tackle the problem with a fresh set of neurons.
+Learning from my mistakes, this time I decided to not limit any eventual solution to text types, and I also decided that the code necessary to define such types would be so small, that there would be no need to re-learn anything whenever it was necessary to define a new type.

+### Enter FSharp.ValidationBlocks

 | Package | NuGet
 |---|:-:|